Chevrolet Cruze Insurance Rates

 When you’re ready, shop for cheap Chevy Cruze rates by entering your ZIP code into our FREE quote comparison tool.

-Prices include $500 policy deductibles, 30/60 liability coverage, and includes additional medical/uninsured motorist coverage.
-Rates include averaging for all 50 states and for all Cruze models.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and Cruze trim levels.

 Use the form below to get customized rates for your location.